Dhruvi2811/AttendanceSystem/README.md

 - If you think it will recognise person just like humans,than leave it ,its not possible.
 - Noisy image can reduce your accuracy so quality of images matter.

-## Just follow☝️ me and Star⭐ my repository
+## Just follow me and Star my repository